 • Close the door briefly with your cat inside, then open the door.

-“Gradually increase the time your cat spends in the carrier, so long as they remain calm,” says Jaime.
+“Gradually increase the time your cat spends in the carrier, so long as they remain calm,” says Bast.
 “If your cat panics, take a step back and progress more slowly.”